v1993/linuxmotehook/README.md

 3. Ability to calibrate axis values to prevent oversensitivity (real life example: stop chaotic jumping in NSMB: WiiU).
 4. Usable as button source as well.
 5. Support for few WiiMotes (require tesing).
+6. Standalone bundle which can be run with minimal setup.

 # Known problems and limitations